Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Satellite-Based QST

-where $\widetilde{\mathcal{N}}$ is the number of photons that successfully reach the ground receiver.
+whereas the useful signal itself scales linearly with the photon number.
+As a result, the signal-to-noise ratio improves proportionally to

+Hence, the influence of shot noise becomes particularly significant for low photon budgets, where statistical fluctuations can substantially reduce the fidelity of the reconstructed quantum state.

 In the present work, $\widetilde{\mathcal{N}}$ is determined from the atmospheric transmittance predicted by the link budget model, rather than from a simple Beer-Lambert attenuation model used in fiber-based analyses, cf. Ref.~\cite{Czerwinski2022}.
 Therefore, we substitute $\widetilde{\mathcal{N}} = \eta \mathcal{N}$, where $\eta$ represents the atmospheric transmittance according to Eq.~(\ref{transmittance1}).
 This substitution allows us to map the performance of QST directly to satellite geometries.
 In particular, since the atmospheric transmittance depends strongly on the zenith angle $\zeta$, the effective photon number $\widetilde{\mathcal{N}}$ becomes a function of the satellite’s position during a pass.
+Stronger atmospheric losses and turbulence reduce $\widetilde{\mathcal{N}}$, thereby increasing the relative impact of shot noise on the tomographic reconstruction.
 Thus, QST enables us to investigate how the ability to reconstruct quantum states varies as a function of $\zeta$.

+In our model, we assume that the transmission of four pulses through the atmosphere (one pulse per measurement operator) occurs within the atmospheric coherence time, which is typically on the order of milliseconds \cite{Farley2022,Czerwinski2026}.
+Consequently, the tomographic procedure for a single input state is carried out under effectively constant atmospheric conditions.
+In this regime, a single value of the atmospheric transmittance $\eta$ applies to all four measurement operators $\{M_1, M_2, M_3, M_4\}$.

 Given the simulated measurement outcomes $\{m_k\}$, we reconstruct the density matrix by minimizing the least-squares cost function

 where $\{t_j\}$ denotes the set of real parameters defining the Cholesky decomposition of $\rho_x$ \cite{Acharya2019,Czerwinski2021}.
 To quantify how well the reconstruction approximates the true state, we compute the Uhlmann--Jozsa fidelity \cite{Nielsen2000,Jozsa1994,Uhlmann1976},